wp-plugins/google-analytics-dashboard-for-wp/tags/3.5.1/readme.txt

 = 20.03.2013 - v1.6 =

-* admins can jail access level to a single profile
+* admins can jail access level to a single google analytics profile

 = 20.03.2013 - v1.5 =

 * added multi-website support
-* table ids and profile names are now automatically retrived
+* table ids and profile names are now automatically retrived from google analytics

 = 17.03.2013 - v1.4 =